LuckyJunjie/requirement-interpreter/src/docs/overwrite/coresynchost.md

 ```

 ---
-uid: 'grammarkdown!CoreSyncHost.forFile:member(1)'
+uid: 'requirement-interpreter!CoreSyncHost.forFile:member(1)'
 example:
   - *content
 ---

-The following example shows how you can create a @grammarkdown!CoreSyncHost:class for a `string`:
+The following example shows how you can create a @requirement-interpreter!CoreSyncHost:class for a `string`:

 ```ts
 const content = "...";